merely-useful/py-rse/index.md

 We can make the output of `ls` more informative using the `-F` \gref{option}{command_line_option}\index{option (of shell command)}\index{command-line option}
 (also sometimes called a \gref{switch}{command_line_switch} or a \gref{flag}{command_line_flag}).
-Options are exactly like arguments to a function in R or Python;
+Options are exactly like arguments to a function in Python;
 in this case,
 `-F` tells `ls` to decorate its output to show what things are.
 A trailing `/` indicates a directory,